lambdacurry/distrsys/README.md

-# that's the default branch for labs
+# that's the default branch for university's labs